Could You Describe the Ruckus, Sir?

 Our sold van; the end of an era

 This past year is the first that we've had with no kids at home, not even over the summer.
 We sold the van.
-We cleaned out some closests.
+We cleaned out some closets.
 We were just beginning to appreciate some of the small differences- ordering one pizza, leaving our door open, an empty sink at the end of the day- when Grandma moved in.

 Now we have an ugly wooden calendar hanging in our kitchen and a stuffed pink Laz-e-boy in the living room.
 The electrified chair comes with an "Eject" button from which G'ma springs forth when she's finished watching the Joy Behar show.
 Also, the wall fell down.